nitishsanghi/Cplusplus/Memory Management/README.md

 4. Run it: `./membot`.

 ## Project Task Details

-Currently, the program crashes when you close the window.
-There is a small bug hidden somewhere, which has something to do with improper memory management.
-So your first warm-up task will be to find this bug and remove it.
-This should familiarize you with the code and set you up for the rest of the upcoming tasks.
-Have fun debugging!

-Aside from the bug mentioned above, there are five additional major student tasks in the Memory Management chatbot project, which are:

 ### Task 1 : Exclusive Ownership 1
 In file `chatgui.h` / `chatgui.cpp`, make `_chatLogic` an exclusive resource to class `ChatbotPanelDialog` using an appropriate smart pointer.
 Where required, make changes to the code such that data structures and function parameters reflect the new structure.